top of page

 To Cut Up Nightingales

-A few nights ago while visiting Swarthmore College, I went to a lecture given by Dr. Constance Guthenke on Helen Magill, the first woman in the United States to earn a PhD.
+A few nights ago while visiting Swarthmore College, I went to a lecture given by Dr. Constanze Guthenke on Helen Magill, the first woman in the United States to earn a PhD.
 I expected it to be about being first, or about barriers.
 It touched on that, but what has stayed with me is something else entirely: what does it mean to understand something without stripping away what makes it matter?

 Dr. Guthenke began by showing images of hummingbirds from the 1800s preserved as jewelry, their bodies arranged into rhinestones for necklaces.
 The colors were brilliant.
 They were beautiful, and unsettling.
 Then she showed letters Magill wrote to her childhood friend, Eva Channing, who was studying in Germany at the time.
 In them, Magill complained about how many birds were being killed for fashion, especially for hats decorated with feathers.
 People admired these birds enough to want to wear them, and wearing them meant destroying them.

 That idea returned later in a different form.
 The phrase Dr. Guthenke used was "to cut up nightingales."
 During this period, the way people studied texts was changing.
 Instead of just reading them, scholars started breaking them down—structure, language, context—with the goal of deeper understanding.
-But something about the process started to resemble the hummingbirds.
-Take something alive, take it apart, and try to understand it that way.
+But something about the process started to resemble the hummingbirds: take something alive, take it apart, and try to understand it that way.

 The nightingale is connected to the story of Philomela, who is silenced but still finds a way to be heard.
 A symbol of voice, especially a voice struggling to come through.
 That felt important for Magill too.
 She was trying to find a place in a field not built for her, both as a woman and as an American working in something still very tied to Europe.
 You can see it in her letters from Cornell.
 She is figuring out how to be taken seriously, how to signal that she belongs.
 It is not clear the system she is working in is set up to hear her.